Mulc1b3R/agent-orange/README.md

 ### 🐳 Docker Setup

-The easiest way to run AgentGPT locally is by using docker.
+The easiest way to run Agent Orange GPT locally is by using docker.
 A convenient setup script is provided to help you get started.

 ```bash